Blindspot to backlash: Modi and BJP misread the mood

 Then came the citizenship law.

-“I feel they can’t create jobs and hence they are passing such a disturbing law,” said Ghanshyam Tiwari, a student protesting in the city of Lucknow last week.
+“I feel they can’t create jobs and hence they are passing such a disturbing law,” said Ghanshyam Tiwari, a student protesting in the city of Lucknow this month.

 The protests are backed by the opposition Congress party, which has dominated Indian politics for most of the 72 years since independence but was soundly beaten in the last two national elections.
 It said the gloves were off between secular India and Modi’s hardline Hindu agenda.